Sriyash-Singhania/VaderLabProjects/README.md

 # VaderLabProjects
-Working with Dr. Maciejewski, and a group of high-school students, at VADER lab at Arizona State University on a research project.
+Working with Dr. Maciejewski, and a group of other high-school students, at VADER lab at Arizona State University on a data-visualization research project.